 - Establishing a crisis communication protocol.
 Who communicates with whom about what, and by which communication channel?

-- Setting duty of care protocols for your company and defining “duty of loyalty” responsibilities for your travellers, i.e., educating employees to actively communicate their condition and whereabouts to the company during a travel crisis.
+- Setting duty of care protocols for your company and defining “duty of loyalty” responsibilities for your travelers, i.e., educating employees to actively communicate their condition and whereabouts to the company during a travel crisis.

 Of course, being “reactive” to a travel crisis only works if a “proactive” travel risk management plan already is in place.
 “A company needs to know who will be in charge in a crisis, and someone—but not always the same person—needs to be on call 24/7 and have the authority to put the established travel risk management plan into action,” Weisskirchen said.
 “Without that foundational travel risk management plan, a company isn’t prepared to manage current travel risks, and certainly isn’t ready to evolve its travel risk management plan as scenarios change.”

 With BCD Travel’s DecisionSource, your company can build a travel risk management program that protects your travelers, your reputation and your bottom line.
-Read Travel Risk Management: Keeping Business Travellers Safe and Secure, then ask your account manager what BCD can do for you.
+Read Travel Risk Management: Keeping Business Travelers Safe and Secure, then ask your account manager what BCD can do for you.